rpdelaney/l4d2-tourney-rules/rules.md

 ######5.9.3 Tank parking
-If an AI tank stops advancing for any reason, the survivors must be notified within in a reasonable time.
+If an AI tank stops advancing for any reason, the survivors must be notified in a reasonable time.

 Intentionally positioning a tank so that it cannot advance when AI controlled is not allowed.